flame-code/FLAME/docs/17_structures.rst

 while ``[1., 1., 1., C, TFF]`` is a carbon atomot at ``(1, 1, 1)`` only allowed to move along the ``x`` direcion.

-..  warning:: add option for reduced coordinate with the corresponding keywor

 Example
 **********************************